Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/README.md

   - Apply the pre-trained deep-learning model to generate professors’ beauty scores
   - Train baseline predictive models (linear regression with/without regularization)
   - Draft the report and visualize key results
-- **Tasks completed this week**
-  - Collected RMP data for NYU and UCLA to validate the feasibility of the data pipeline
-  - Produced descriptive-statistics plots to summarize the pilot dataset

 ## RateMyProfessors Crawler